Quick Answer

 Bottom line up front

-For many immigrant families, one income earner supports not just a household in the U.S. but also family members abroad.
-If something happens to that person, there's no Social Security survivor benefit, no employer life insurance through a formal W-2 job in many cases, and potentially no safety net at all.
+For many immigrant families, one income earner supports a household in the U.S. and family members abroad.
+An estimated 14 million undocumented immigrants live in the U.S. (Pew Research, 2023) — most with no Social Security survivor benefit and no employer life insurance through a W-2 job.
 A life insurance policy can be the difference between a family staying in their home and financial collapse.

 Term Life Insurance